-To evaluate the impairment, the Company uses cash flows that consider administrative estimates for future transactions, including estimates for revenues, costs, operating expenses, capital expenses and debt service.
-In accordance with IFRS, if an assessment is required, future discounted cash flows associated with an asset would be compared to the value in books of the asset to determine if an asset is impaired. the asset reflects its fair value.
+To evaluate the impairment, the Company uses cash flows that consider the administrative estimates for future transactions, including estimates for revenues, costs, operating expenses, capital expenses and debt service.
+In accordance with IFRS, if an assessment is required, future discounted cash flows associated with an asset would be compared to the value in books of the asset to determine if an asset is impaired.
+In this case, the asset is reduced to its fair value.